adensattler/REPA/README.md

 ## Client

-Leo Dixon, Executive MBA PhD Candidate, Adjunct Faculty, Daniels College of Business, University of Denver, leo.dixon@du.edu Description
+Leo Dixon, Executive MBA PhD Candidate, Adjunct Faculty, Daniels College of Business, University of Denver, leo.dixon@du.edu

 ## Description

-This project aims to develop a potentially profitable investment opportunities in the housing market.
+This project aims to help users find potentially profitable investment opportunities or "good deals" in the housing market.

-By leveraging historical and current data from the real estate market and a machine learning model, the tool enables user to make informed decisions and navigate the market with confidence.
+By leveraging large amounts of data from the real estate market, a machine learning model, an AI Assistant, and numerous evaluation metrics, this tool enables user to make more informed decisions and navigate the market with confidence.

+Here's a brief overview of the tools and technologies used in the project:

+### Technologies:
+**Python**: Our project is primarily built using Python, a versatile and powerful programming language.

+**Flask**: We rely on Flask, a Python-based web framework, for building our web application and managing server-side logic.

+**HTML/CSS/JS**: For the frontend user interface design, we utilize a combination of HTML, CSS, and JavaScript to create an engaging and intuitive experience.
+We used the frontend framework [Bootstrap](https://getbootstrap.com/) for most of our UI design.

+### APIs:
-The project utilizes Python as the primary programming language and leverages the Scrapeak API to scrape data from Zillow, a leading real estate marketplace.
-This ensures access to comprehensive and up-to-date information for analysis and modeling.
+**Scrapeak API**: Scrapes data from Zillow, allowing us to access comprehensive and up-to-date property information effortlessly.

+**Google Places API**: To enhance user experience, we integrated the Google Places API for address search autocompletion.

+**OpenAI Assistants API**: Allows us to create and interact with an AI Real Estate Assistant.
+This assistant adds an intelligent layer to our application, assisting users with various real estate-related inquiries and tasks.

+### Other Tools:
+**SQLite3**: We utilize SQLite3, a lightweight and self-contained SQL database engine, for managing our databases.
+SQLite3 offers simplicity and efficiency, making it an ideal choice for our application's data storage needs.

+**scikit-learn (ML Linear Regression)**: Utilized to implement a linear regression model for property price prediction.
+This model enhances our application by providing users with estimated property prices based on relevant features.

 The system architecture is designed with two keys objectives in mind: